-(30) A child visitation monitor.
-As used in this article, "child visitation monitor" means a person who, for financial compensation, acts as a monitor of a visit between a child and another person when the monitoring of that visit has been ordered by a court of law.

-- (31) An animal control officer or humane society officer.
-For the purposes of this article, the following terms have the following meanings: - (A) "Animal control officer" means a person employed by a city, county, or city and county for the purpose of enforcing animal control laws or regulations. - (B) "Humane society officer" means a person appointed or employed by a public or private entity as a humane officer who is qualified pursuant to Section 14502 or 14503 of the Corporations Code. - (32) A clergy member, as specified in subdivision (d) of Section 11166.
-As used in this article, "clergy member" means a priest, minister, rabbi, religious practitioner, or similar functionary of a church, temple, or recognized denomination or organization. - (33) Any custodian of records of a clergy member, as specified in this section and subdivision (d) of Section 11166. - (34) An employee of any police department, county sheriff's department, county probation department, or county welfare department.

-1 (35) An employee or volunteer of a Court Appointed Special 2 Advocate program, as defined in Rule 5.655 of the California Rules 3 of Court.
+- (30) A child visitation monitor.
+As used in this article, "child visitation monitor" means a person who, for financial compensation, acts as a monitor of a visit between a child and another person when the monitoring of that visit has been ordered by a court of law. - (31) An animal control officer or humane society officer.
+For the purposes of this article, the following terms have the following meanings: - (A) "Animal control officer" means a person employed by a eity, county, or city and county for the purpose of enforcing animal control laws or regulations. - (B) "Humane society officer" means a person appointed or employed by a public or private entity as a humane officer who is qualified pursuant to Section 14502 or 14503 of the Corporations Code. - (32) A elergy member, as specified in subdivision (d) of Section 11166.
+As used in this article, "clergy member" means a priest, minister, rabbi, religious practitioner, or similar functionary of a ehurch, temple, or recognized denomination or organization. - (33) Any custodian of records of a clergy member, as specified in this section and subdivision (d) of Section 11166. - (34) An employee of any police department, county sheriff's department, county probation department, or county welfare department. - (35) An employee or volunteer of a Court Appointed Special Advocate program, as defined in Rule 5.655 of the California Rules of Court. - (36) A custodial officer, as defined in Section 831.5. - (37) A person providing services to a minor child under Section 12300 or 12300.1 of the Welfare and Institutions Code. - (38) An alcohol and drug counselor.
+As used in this article, an "alcohol and drug counselor" is a person providing counseling, therapy, or other clinical services for a state licensed or certified drug, alcohol, or drug and alcohol treatment program.
+However, alcohol or drug abuse, or both alcohol and drug abuse, is not, in and of itself, a sufficient basis for reporting child abuse or neglect.